“God is a Spirit, and they that worship him must worship him in spirit and in truth.” (John 4:24)

 Summary Statements in the Bible: Israel Was Destroyed By the Golden Calves

 It may be more than coincidence that Jesus chose Samaria as the place to declare that “God is spirit” (John 4:24).
 Samaria had been the capitol of Jeroboam’s golden calf empire.
 The golden calves are not mentioned by name here, but the woman of Samaria raised that old question about where people should worship God.
-She admitted her people’s history of choosing Samaria.
+She admitted her people’s history of choosing Samaria.2 Kings 17:16 “They forsook all the commands of the Lord their God and made for themselves TWO IDOLS CAST IN THE SHAPE OF CALVES, and an Asherah pole.”

 Jesus did not require her to Jerusalem, but he gave her no permission to use images.
 She must worship God in spirit and in truth.